zachary95/bounding-box/README.md

 on the `label` is randomly chosen.
 If neither `color` and `label` is specified then the bounding box color is defaulted to `green`.
+- `size`: A integer representing the label's font size.
+Defaults to 15px.

 ## Examples
 The script to plot exemples of this **README** is available